NOUIY/aws-cdk-guide/v2/stacks.md

 # Introduction to AWS CDK stacks<a name="stacks"></a>

-An AWS CDK stack is the smallest single unit of deployment\.
-It represents a collection of AWS resources that you define using CDK constructs\.
-When you deploy CDK apps, the resources within a CDK stack are deployed together as an AWS CloudFormation stack\.
-To learn more about AWS CloudFormation stacks, see [Managing AWS resources as a single unit with AWS CloudFormation stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) in the *AWS CloudFormation User Guide*\.
+An AWS CDK stack is the smallest single unit of deployment.
+It represents a collection of AWS resources that you define using CDK constructs.
+When you deploy CDK apps, the resources within a CDK stack are deployed together as an AWS CloudFormation stack.
+To learn more about AWS CloudFormation stacks, see [Managing AWS resources as a single unit with AWS CloudFormation stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) in the *AWS CloudFormation User Guide*.

-You define a stack by extending or inheriting from the `[Stack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html)` construct\.
-The following example is a common pattern for defining a CDK stack on a separate file, known as a *stack file*\.
-Here, we extend or inherit the `Stack` class and define a constructor that accepts `scope`, `id`, and `props`\.
+You define a stack by extending or inheriting from the `[Stack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html)` construct.
+The following example is a common pattern for defining a CDK stack on a separate file, known as a *stack file*.
+Here, we extend or inherit the `Stack` class and define a constructor that accepts `scope`, `id`, and `props`.
 Then, we invoke the base `Stack` class constructor using `super` with the received `scope`, `id`, and `props`:

 ------
 #### [ TypeScript ]